vadimkantorov/fastvideofeat/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;year = {2014}
 }

-The paper and the poster are available at the [project webpage](http://www.di.ens.fr/willow/research/fastvideofeat) or in this repository, the binaries are published on the repository [releases page](http://github.com/vadimkantorov/cvpr2014/releases).
+The paper and the poster are available at the [project webpage](http://www.di.ens.fr/willow/research/fastvideofeat) or in this repository, the binaries are published on the repository [releases page](http://github.com/vadimkantorov/cvpr2014/releases), the Hollywood-2 repro scripts are in the [repro directory] (http://github.com/vadimkantorov/cvpr2014/tree/master/repro/).

 Please submit bugs on [GitHub](http://github.com/vadimkantorov/cvpr2014/issues) directly.